graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/dataloader.md

 ## Exceptions

 Exceptions within data loaders' fetch delegates are passed back to the execution strategy for all associated fields.
-If you have a need to capture exceptions raised by the fetch delegate, create a `new SimpleDataLoader` within your field resolver (do not use the `IDataLoaderContextAccessor` for this) and have its fetch delegate await the `IDataLoaderResult<T>.GetResultAsync` method of the result obtained from the first data loader within a try/catch block.
+If you have a need to capture exceptions raised by the fetch delegate, create a `new SimpleDataLoader<T>` within your field resolver (do not use the `IDataLoaderContextAccessor` for this) and have its fetch delegate await the `IDataLoaderResult<T>.GetResultAsync` method of the result obtained from the first data loader within a try/catch block.
+Return the result of the simple data loader's `LoadAsync()` function to the field resolver.
 The data loader will still load at the appropriate time, and you can handle exceptions as desired.